kevinddchen/machikoro/README.md

 - **Variable**: 10 establishments are available for purchase.
 This is the official supply variant of the expansions.
 - **Hybrid**: 5 establishments with rolls 1-6, 5 establishments with rolls 7+, and 2 major establishments are available for purchase.
 This is the official supply variant of Machi Koro 2.

-### Millionaire's Row expansion implementation details
+### Implementation details

-Some rulings that are not explicit in the official game rules:

-- `Winery` cards will activate and close for renovations even if the player owns no `Vineyard` cards.

-There are certain uncommon plays that are not possible:
+In the Millionaire's Row expansion, there are certain uncommon plays that are not possible:

 - `Loan Office` cannot be activated after `Forest` or `Flower Shop`.
 - `Moving Company` cannot be activated before `Mine`, `Winery`, or `Apple Orchard`.